Business Process Improvement: Methodologies, Examples, Benefits & Tips

 • Flow: The uninterrupted process of the business delivering value to its clients.

-• Pull: Specific customer demand for a specific value (products or services) that the business should answer to — a manifestation of Just-in-Time manufacturing.
+• Pull: Specific customer demand for particular value (products or services) that the business must respond to.

-• Perfection: Meeting the customers’ demand with a product of the highest possible quality, lowest possible price and with minimal waste.
+• Perfection: Meeting the customers’ demand with a product of the highest quality, lowest price and minimal waste.

 Lean Thinking is probably the most radical and sophisticated BPI strategy you can implement as a business.